Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability

+The equality between (27) and (28) can be shown as follows.
+As explained in the beginning of this subsection, a majorization conversion is given as a assigning a probability distribution that majorizes the original distribution.
+Hence, a majorization conversion $W$ of (27) to attain the maximum in (28) is given by assigning the probability distribution $P' \succ P$ to attain the maximum in (28).
+A probability distribution $P' \succ P$ to attain the maximum in (27) is given by $W(P)$ when the majorization conversion $W$ attains the maximum in (27).
+This discussion shows the equality between (27) and (28).

-To analyze the above maximum convertible number by majorization conversion is also one of the main topics in the paper beside to treat that by deterministic conversions.
-In order to rewrite $L^{\cal M}(P, Q|\nu)$, we introduce the maximum fidelity among the majorization conversions as
+To analyze the above maximum conversion number by majorization conversion is also one of the main topics in this paper beside to treat that by deterministic conversions.
+When we introduce the maximum fidelity among the majorization conversions as